AdS to dS phase transition mediated by thermalon in Einstein-Gauss-Bonnet gravity from Renyi statistics

-In addition, a so-called "thermalon" is an interesting mechanism that can thermally stimulate the phase transition through the the Euclidean sector of the bubble thin-shell mediation with inclusions of the matter fields in Einstein gravity \cite{Gomberoff:2003zh,Kim:2007ix,Gupt:2013poa}.
-More interestingly, the thermalon mediated phase transitions have been studied by using higher-order theories of gravity \cite{Camanho:2012da,Camanho:2015zqa,Camanho:2013uda,Hennigar:2015mco,Camanho:2015ysa,Sierra-Garcia:2017rni,Nojiri:2001pm,Cvetic:2001bk} in many cases.
+In addition, a so-called ``thermalon" $-$the instanton with finite temperature describing the bubble nucleation that causes the false decay is an interesting mechanism that can thermally stimulate the phase transition through the Euclidean sector of the bubble thin-shell mediation with inclusions of the matter fields in Einstein gravity \cite{Gomberoff:2003zh,Kim:2007ix,Gupt:2013poa}.
+The thermalon and the relevant calculations were proposed in Ref.\cite{Gomberoff:2003zh}.
+This bubble-thin shell locates between two regions of the spacetime described by false vacuum decay which hosts the black hole in the interior.
+On the other hand, the thermalon is considered a thermodynamic phase and described as an intermediate state.
+At the critical temperature with a finite time, when the thermalon (bubble) forms, it is dynamically unstable and then expands to fill up a whole space at the boundary.
+Hence, this effectively reduces the vacuum expectation value of the metastable state to the true vacuum.
+The thermalon was first used to study the false vacuum decay to the true vacuum state hosting a black hole inside.
+As a result, the cosmological constant of the false vacuum is relaxed to the true vacuum corresponding to the observed value of the cosmological constant.
+In other words, this reveals the gravitational phase transition from dS to dS spacetime.
+The materialization of the bubble is caused by the exotic matter in Einstein's theory of gravity, a.k.a., the matter with negative pressure.
+However, all experiments do not confirm the existence of exotic matter yet.
+Therefore, it is interesting to consider other sources instead of exotic matter.
+Interestingly, the higher-order theories of gravity with the vacuum solution are used to study the thermalon mediating the phase transition \cite{Camanho:2012da,Camanho:2015zqa,Camanho:2013uda,Hennigar:2015mco,Camanho:2015ysa,Sierra-Garcia:2017rni,Nojiri:2001pm,Cvetic:2001bk} in various aspects.